 10. Mild steel plate of 18 gauge or thicker must be securely attached to, and cover the exterior of the driver’s side door bars.

 1. SFI-approved fire-resistant driving suit, gloves, and neck braces are mandatory for all competitors.

-2. SFI-approved shoes and socks are strongly recommended; substantial leather shoes are allowable (no sandals, etc.).
+2. SFI-approved shoes are required and SFI-approved socks are strongly recommended

 1. All vehicles, except Gen-X class cars, must use aluminum racing-type seat(s); side bolsters are recommended.

 2. Seats must be securely attached to roll cage; with minimum of 4-grade 8 bolts of 3/8" diameter.

 3. Seat covers and padding must be made of fire retardant material.